 Across Afghanistan, many hope that a settlement will eventually be reached to end decades of war.
 However, many Afghans continue to express concern about diversity and broader inclusion in peace discussions.
-Youth and women worry that their underrepresentation in negotiations will exclude and adversely impact their rights in any final agreement.
+Youth, women and minorities, including those with disabilities, worry that their underrepresentation in negotiations will exclude and adversely impact their rights in any final agreement.

 UNAMA supports the participation and leadership of women in all spheres of political, social and economic life, including in peace negotiations.

 The UNAMA field office in Kunduz, in partnership with the Afghan Women’s Network, organised the campaign as part of national efforts to include diverse views in the peace discussions and process.
 It focused on women who have been sidelined due to a variety of reasons such as living away from city centers or being excluded due to lack of education or social norms.
 The campaign was covered by media partners, Uranoos TV and Radio Kunduz including on their social media, and the women’s voices reached to over 200,000 audience.